rafaelurrutiasilva/Proxmox_on_Nuc/README.md

 ## Method
-1. Proxmox VE 9.1 was downloaded from the <a href src=https://proxmox.com/en/downloads/proxmox-virtual-environment/iso>official site</a>.
+1. Proxmox VE 9.1 was downloaded from the <a href=https://proxmox.com/en/downloads/proxmox-virtual-environment/iso>official site</a>.

 2. A SHA256 checksum is provided for each .ISO.
 This hash can be confirmed on Windows using the powershell command <pre>Get-FileHash .\proxmox-ve_9.0.1.iso -Algorithm SHA 256</pre>

-3. Burn the .ISO file to a USB-stick using <a href src=https://rufus.ie>rufus</a>.
+3. Burn the .ISO file to a USB-stick using <a href=https://rufus.ie>rufus</a>.

 4. Plug in the USB to the Asus machine and enter the UEFI settings.
 Configure the following:
    - Secure Boot disabled